- Free personal package

 We can get over similar bullet points, but numbering?
 That is unacceptable for such a sophisticated app.
 Notion needs to add more numbering options in the app.

 Toggle lists are amazing!
-The best way to create notes is to have the ability to see the bigger picture first.
-Then dive deeper for details.
+The best way to create notes is to have the ability to see the bigger picture first then dive deeper for details.
 Notion is not a mind mapping app, but its approach to note-taking is based on building connections between ideas, just like a mind map does.
 That’s what makes it such an amazing app.

-Toggle lists are great for students, for revision.
+Toggle lists are great for students, especially for revision.
 You can have questions as toggle topics and their answers tacked away.
 After you’ve attempted to answer the questions, you can toggle to see the correct answer.
 For professionals, summaries to your notes can give you a big picture of what was covered in your last meeting, while keeping the details tacked away until you need them.

 You can add quotes to your notes and divide your blocks.

-You can make information stand out, with the callout box.
+You can make information stand out with the callout box.
 Notion has a subtle way to popup your information.
 You can change the colour of your text and background colour.
 Each has nine possible options.
 Out of all the colours in our world, Notion only gives you nine.
 All of them terrible options which are not intense enough, except black.
 Green, looks like blue.
 The colours in Notion need improvement, or at least, they should let us pick custom colours.

 You can add dates to your notes and set reminders in Notion.
 You can have reminders in different parts of your notes.
 When setting reminders, you can be reminded at the time of the event, a few minutes, hours or days before the event.
 Notion’s reminders are very basic, certainly not meant for any sophisticated planning.
 You can’t repeat tasks in the app.
 That alone makes it a bad choice for a planning app.
-Notion is a note-taking app with a basic planning feature.
-That is not enough to replace planning apps in your workflow.
+Notion is a note-taking app with a basic planning feature that is not enough to replace planning apps in your workflow.

 You can add math equations in Notion.
 The app supports complex Math equations that use Katex equation formulas.

 You can create databases in your notes and upload images in your notes.
 The free version of Notion limits you to 5 MB per upload.
 You can add comments and captions to your photos.
-Your block can move around and its size, adjusted.
+Your block can move around and its size adjusted.
 You can do this to any block in Notion, not just your photos.
 You can view the original document in your browser.
 Makes you wonder what server your information is on, doesn’t it?
-You also can replace the image, to change the photo but keep all the formatting on the previous image (location on the page, size, etc).
+You also can replace the image to change the photo but keep all the formatting on the previous image (location on the page, size, etc).

 Notion supports videos!
 Few note-taking apps support videos, so we are always excited when we find an app that does.
 You can embed videos from different online sources or upload your own.
 To play the video, the app loads it from Notion’s servers.
 Notion is not an option to go for when you have limited internet access.
 Your video has similar options to the ones you get for your photos.